What is UrbanPlan?

 UrbanPlan is a realistic, engaging, and academically demanding classroom-based curriculum in which students learn about the fundamental forces that affect development in the United States.
 Students experience the challenging issues, private and public sector roles, complex trade-offs, and fundamental economics in play when proposing realistic land use solutions to vexing growth challenges.

-- recruiting appropriate teachers;
+- Recruiting appropriate teachers;

-- covering the cost of the teachers’ training;
+- Covering the cost of the teachers’ training;

-- providing the computers and UrbanPlan supplies for each classroom;
+- Providing the computers and UrbanPlan supplies for each classroom;

-- training the volunteers (10–15 needed per course); and
+- Bringing the UrbanPlan National Director to their city to train volunteers (10–15 needed per class); and

-- scheduling the volunteers for UrbanPlan classes.
+- Scheduling the volunteers for UrbanPlan classes.

 The cost of bringing the program to a District Council region typically runs about $5,000.
 ULI strongly advises that the program only run in one classroom in the first academic year.
 Operating the program each year typically costs $1,000 to $15,000 depending in large part on the amount of staff time involved.

 To start a new UrbanPlan program, it is advisable to create an UrbanPlan Committee that meets for 6-12 months to fundraise and recruit both a teacher and potential volunteers.
 It is best to recruit teachers in the spring for classes to be offered the next fall or spring.
 On an ongoing basis, UrbanPlan runs in a classroom over approximately a three week period and volunteers will be needed during that time frame.